1992 Houston Oilers season: AFC Wildcard

 The Oilers held a 35–3 lead on the Buffalo Bills.
 Bills backup quarterback Frank Reich led the Bills on a 38–3 run in the second half and overtime against the Oilers defense en route to a 41–38 overtime victory.
-The game is the largest comeback in NFL history, regular or postseason.
+The game was the largest comeback in NFL history, regular or postseason, until the 2022 Vikings erased a 33-0 gap to beat the Indianapolis Colts.
 Houston, whose 1992 team some believed gave them their best chance to win the Super Bowl, made several sweeping changes in the offseason.

 Defensive coordinator Jim Eddy was fired shortly after the game.
 Oilers cornerback Cris Dishman called it "the biggest choke in history."

 According to statistics site Football Outsiders, who does play-by-play analyses of each team each season, the Oilers were the best team in the AFC at the end of the 1992 season.
 "So if you are a Houston Oilers/Tennessee Titans fan," says the site, "who agonizes over the Frank Reich comeback game blowing your franchise's best shot at a Super Bowl title, well, here's another opportunity to feel sad."